AKS0191/mq-agentic-ai/README.md

 # IBM MQ for LLM Agentic Applications
 This repository demonstrates the integration of IBM MQ with LLM Agentic Applications to support event-driven agents and Distributed Multi-Agent Systems (DMAS), an advanced evolution of traditional multi-agent systems.
-For this example, LangGraph is used as the agentic framework to showcase the functionality.
+At the moment we have only integrated with LangGraph, a popular open-source agentic AI framework, to demonstrate our vision for MQ as async message broker.
+However, we hope to see this work lead to integrations with existing protocols (A2A, ACP, MCP), other agentic frameworks, and use cases.

 # MQ for Agent State Management
 The `primary_agent` is a LangGraph-based example illustrating how IBM MQ enables real-time agent state updates.
 This feature leverages the MQ Publish/Subscribe pattern, ideal for scenarios where an agent’s state must reflect external events.
 To enable this: